laravel-zero/laravel-zero/README.md

   <a href="LICENSE"><img src="https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square" alt="Software License"></img></a>
 </p>

-## This is a community project and not an "official" Laravel one
+## This is a **community project** and not an official Laravel one

 Laravel Zero was created and maintained by [Nuno Maduro](https://github.com/nunomaduro).
-Laravel Zero is a micro-framework that provides an elegant starting point for your next console application. **Unofficial** and customized version of Laravel optimized for building console/shell/command-line applications.
+Laravel Zero is a micro-framework that provides an elegant starting point for your next console application. **Unofficial** and customized version of Laravel optimized for building command-line applications.

 - Build on top of the [Laravel](https://laravel.com) components.
-- Allows the installation of the [Database/Filesystem Components](#components).
+- Optional the installation of the [Database/Filesystem components](#components).
 - Built with [PHP 7](https://php.net) using modern coding standards.
-- Ships with a [standalone compiler](#build-a-standalone-application) and a [Scheduler](#scheduler) component.
+- Ships with a [Scheduler](#scheduler) and an [Standalone Compiler](#build-a-standalone-application).
 - Automatic dependency injection on commands and support of [Laravel](https://laravel.com) Service Providers.
 - Supports [desktop notifications](https://github.com/laravel-zero/laravel-zero) on Linux, Windows & MacOS.